MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 ---
 title: Manage preview features
 titleSuffix: Azure DevOps Services
-description: Enable/disable or activate/deactivate features in preview at the user, team project, or organization level
+description: Enable/disable or activate/deactivate features in preview at the user or organization level
 ms.custom: Navigation
 ms.technology: devops-collab
 ms.assetid: FB4E044D-B916-4901-A322-C87C3581A90A